Polytechnic Institute

 SDI 3403.
 Web Systems Development.3 Credit Hours.

-Prerequisite: C S 1213, C S 1321, C S 1323, or C S 1324 or equivalent.
-In this course, students will immerse themselves in a variety of contemporary web development technologies, focusing on developing web-based systems with object-oriented programming and database management languages.
+Prerequisite: POLY 1203.
+In this course, students will study a variety of contemporary web development technologies, focusing on developing web-based systems with object-oriented programming and database management languages.
 The curriculum emphasizes practical projects in web application development, encompassing web application architecture, design pattern methodologies, relational database structuring, and comprehensive database query techniques.
 (F)

 SDI 3413.
 User Interface and Experience (UI/UX).3 Credit Hours.